KelvinJC/Click-bait/README.md

 * What metrics can you use to quantify the success or failure of each campaign compared to eachother?

+## Report
-### Included below is a single A4 infographic that the Clique bait team can use for their management reporting sessions.
-It emphasises the most important points from my findings.
+### Included below is a single page infographic that the Clique bait team can use for their management reporting sessions.
+### It emphasises the most important insights from my analysis.

 ![](images/infographic.jpg)